deathau/sliding-panes-obsidian/README.md

 to the left of the pane like a spine, and will stack up as you scroll, allowing easy navigation between them.

+(Note: To open links in a new pane in Obsidian, ctrl/cmd click them)

 ### Other Features
 - Note headers stack up on the right _as well as_ the left.
 - Changing an active pane scrolls that pane into view.